 Skin Cancer Guide

 Everyone should be educated on suspicious looking moles using the ABCDE skin cancer guide below.
-Even if you have carefully practiced sun safety during the summer months, it’s important to continue being vigilant about your skin in the fall, winter, and beyond.
+Even if you have carefully practiced sun safety during the summer months, it’s important to continue being vigilant about your skin in the other seasons as well.
 Throughout the year, you should examine your skin head-to-toe once a month, looking for any suspicious lesions.
 Self-exams can help identify potential skin cancer early when they can almost always be completely cured.

 First, for a successful self-exam, you obviously need to know what you’re looking for.
 As a general rule, to spot either melanomas or non-melanoma skin cancers such as basal cell carcinoma and squamous cell carcinoma, take note of any new moles or growths, and any existing growths that begin to grow or change significantly in any other way.
 Lesions that change, itch, bleed, or don’t heal are also alarm signals.